 Below is just a few of the actual Animal Incidents Reported by Airlines in the last years.
 The majority of these incidents could have been avoided if Pet Owners had properly prepared their pet carrier kennels.

-It is our goal at DryFur.com to completely eliminate these type of incidents from continue to occur this year and the years to follow.
+It is our goal at DryFur.com to completely eliminate these type of incidents from continue to occur this year and the yVideo how to prepare kennel for safer flightears to follow.

-Please read our "Pet Carrier Checklist" to ensure your pet carrier is safe & comfortable for airline travel.
+Please watch our video “How to Prepare your Pet Airline Kennel” and read our “Pet Airline Carrier Checklist” to ensure your pet carrier is safe & comfortable for airline travel.

 Below is the NEWEST REPORTS - Sorry to report CAT / Dog ESCAPE is STILL the most common incident reported.